os-libera/Libera/README.md

 <a name="others"></a>
 ## Others
 We tested *Libera* framework only with Ubuntu 14.04 version.
-Also, the current *Libera* framework has been tested with ONOS.
 Basic structure and APIs for this hypervisor is shared with OpenVirteX (as shown [here](https://www.openvirtex.com)).

 <a name="contacts"></a>